ChaokunHong0220/metero/README.md

 ## Description

-metero (Meta-analysis Tool for Exploring Antimicrobial Resistance Outcomes Across Realms) is an R package for analyzing antimicrobial resistance (AMR) data.
-The package implements the One Health approach, integrating AMR data from human, animal, and environmental domains to help researchers and health workers analyze, visualize, and understand AMR distribution and trends.
+metero is an R package for analyzing antimicrobial resistance (AMR) data.
+The package provides tools for standardizing, analyzing, and visualizing AMR data to help researchers and public health professionals understand AMR distribution and trends globally.

 ## Installation